 Germany and France already have exhorted the ECB to speed up the process out of fear that the eurozone will lag behind.
 The People's Bank of China he started its journey to the digital yuan as early as 2014.
 India's finance ministry, meanwhile, has promesso to have a virtual version of the late 2022 rupee.

-“We have to go full speed ahead.
-Nobody will wait for us ", he told reporters the German Chancellor Olaf Scholz last year, when he was still finance minister.
-"I am convinced that the countries of the euro area must take a more active part in the process for the digital euro".
+"We have to go full speed ahead.
+Nobody will wait for us", he told reporters the German Chancellor Olaf Scholz last year, when he was still finance minister.
+"I am convinced that euro area countries need to be more actively involved in the process for the digital euro."

 It's not as easy as clicking.